 [3] \emph{Design complexity} \nopagebreak[4]

-\citet{cheneyScalableCooptimizationMorphology2018} experimented on the \textit{concurrent} co-design of voxel-based modular robots.
-They observed both better performance and a higher design variety in the best-performing designs when additional training budget is allocated to new designs. \citet{lipsonDifficultyCooptimizingMorphology2016} also found that more challenging tasks require additional design complexity. \citet{auerbachEnvironmentalInfluenceEvolution2014} observed that the design size of the best-performing design increases with the complexity of the environments.
-These three works consider a variable design complexity during the co-optimization process.
+Design complexity has different definitions in different works, but usually it is a measurement of the size of the representation of the design. \citet{cheneyScalableCooptimizationMorphology2018} experimented on the co-optimization of voxel-based modular robots.
+They observed both better performance and a higher design complexity in the best-performing designs when additional training budget is allocated to new designs. \citet{lipsonDifficultyCooptimizingMorphology2016} also found that more challenging tasks produced more complex designs. \citet{auerbachEnvironmentalInfluenceEvolution2014} observed that the complexity of the best-performing design increases with the difficulty of the environments.

-\citet{10.1007/978-3-030-16692-2_41} and \citet{bongard2010utility} proposed co-optimizing design and control with a design space of constant size (also referred to as design complexity).
-They execute independent co-optimization runs with different design space complexities.
-They observed that, when choosing the complexity of the design space for robot design and control co-optimization, more complex designs outperform simpler designs on more complex tasks.
-However, while \citet{10.1007/978-3-030-16692-2_41} observed an improvement in smaller designs for simpler tasks, complex designs performed as well as simple designs for simpler tasks in \citet{bongard2010utility}'s work.
+Unlike the three previous works, \citet{10.1007/978-3-030-16692-2_41} and \citet{bongard2010utility} proposed co-optimizing design and control with a constant design complexity (design complexity does not change during co-optimization).
+They execute independent co-optimization runs with different design space complexities and observed that, more complex design spaces outperform simpler designs spaces on more difficult tasks.
+However, while \citet{10.1007/978-3-030-16692-2_41} observed an improvement in smaller design spaces for simpler tasks, complex design spaces performed as well as simpler ones on easier tasks in \citet{bongard2010utility}'s work.